FAQ's - Vertrouwensketen

 What is a customer code, when will I receive it and from whom?

-The customer code is the reference number under which you as a customer (the so-called release-to-party) are known to the shipping line/ship agent.
-When the shipping line/ship agent announces that your containers will soon be handled via the Secure Chain, they will provide you with this customer code.
-As a customer of the shipping line/ship agent, you are expected to inform your chain partners about the new operational approach.
-This allows all parties involved to adequately prepare.
-You next enter the customer code in the Portbase service Cargo Controller or Cargo Release Manager.
-The shipping line/ship agent consequently knows that you are ready and will start releasing the containers via the Secure Chain.
-Please note: if you are a customer of multiple shipping lines/ship agents, you will receive a separate customer code from each of them.
+The customer code is the reference number by which you, as the customer (the so-called release-to-party), are known to the shipping line/ship agent.
+When the shipping line/ship agent announces that your containers will soon be processed through the Secure Chain, you will receive this customer code from them.
+As a customer of the shipping line/ship agent, you next inform your supply chain partners about the new procedure.
+This gives all parties ample time to prepare.
+Once everyone in your chain is ready, enter the customer code into your selected Portbase service – Cargo Controller or Cargo Release Manager.
+Doing so tells the shipping line/ship agent that you are ready and that you will start releasing the containers through the Secure Chain.
+Please note: If you are a customer of multiple shipping lines/ship agents, you will receive a separate customer code from each of them.
+More information about using the customer code is available here.

 Participation